donbasta/tweet-scraper/README.md

 Instead, we need to simulate the loading process of the page like a browser, which can be done using selenium.

-The browser will scroll down periodically to load and scrape older tweets, and the script will try to find the HTNL elements corresponding to tweets, parse them, and output them to the console.
+The browser will scroll down periodically to load and scrape older tweets, and the script will try to find the HTML elements corresponding to tweets, parse them, and output them to the console.